ejeong24/Capstone/README.md

    - **Player by ID:** Renders the PlayerByID component, showing detailed information about a specific player.
       - Route: /player/:playerId
       - Component: PlayerByID

+   - **Squad by ID:** Renders the SquadByID component, displaying detailed information about a specific squad and the players included in that squad.
+      - Route: /squad/:squadId
+      - Component: SquadByID

+   - **Create Squad:** Renders the CreateSquad component, allowing users to create a new squad and associate players with it.
+      - Route: /squad/create
+      - Component: CreateSquad

+   - **Edit Squad:** Renders the EditSquad component, allowing users to edit the information of a specific squad, including adding or removing players.
+      - Route: /squad/edit/:squadId
+      - Component: EditSquad

    - **Leagues:** Renders the Leagues component, displaying a list of available leagues and the ability to filter players by league.
       - Route: /leagues